misaim/ebl-reading/README.md

 - variable_10.
 Frequency.
 Typically 44100 (hz)
 - variable_11.
 Always 0.
 - variable_12.
 Unknown but maybe number of channels, bitrate and some other things go here.

-- data_header_padding.
-72 Bytes of 0.
+- data_description.
+64 bytes, UTF-8 encoded string.
+- data_unknown.
+8 bytes.

 ### Data (Remaining Bytes)
 Audio data appears to be 16bit audio, however the format is different from a wav.